What About Our Public Schools? Is HOPE the Answer?

-Even in communities not mired in coal culture, schools everywhere in the state seem equally afflicted with many of the same problems — the meagerness of the resources needed to provide quality.
-By state law every county, rich or poor, has to pay its teachers the same rate, and that rate is pitifully low in comparison to all our surrounded states.
-So good teachers often leave.
+Schools everywhere in West Virginia seem afflicted by the same fundamental problem— the meagerness of the resources needed to provide quality education consistently.
+By state law every county, rich or poor, pays its teachers the same rate, and that rate is pitifully low in comparison to all our surrounding states.
+So teachers often leave, going to surrounding states or leaving the profession entirely.
+Even excess levies in certain counties intended in part to supplement the pay of teachers do not cover the salary gaps with other states.

 The Republican dominated government has essentially washed its hands of the public school problem and decided, against our constitutional mandate, to smother schools or starve them.
 They have caved to the demands of disaffected parents who understandably don’t want their kids educated in ways that don’t make them more productive.

-Our legislature and governor have come up with a “solution,” calling for the slow death of public schools in favor of paying parents directly to take their kids out and and home school them or send them to private schools.
-They created the HOPE Scholarship program, which pays parents over $5000 a year to provide their kids with a non-public school education.
+Our legislature and governor have come up with a “solution,” calling for the slow death of public schools in favor of paying parents directly to take their kids out and home school them or send them to private schools.
+They created the HOPE Scholarship program, which can pay parents over $5000 a year to provide their child with a non-public school education.

-HOPE feeds on the belief that parents know better than teachers and librarians what their children need to learn.
-To make the case, they add that parents can do a better job of teaching their kids or finding alternatives to the public school system to teach them.
-This to a large extent is a belief that conservatives, rich conservatives, are pushing to decrease the importance of the liberal agenda they see dominating public schools.
+HOPE relies on the belief that parents know better than teachers and librarians what their children need to learn, what ideas they should be exposed to, what books they should read, and so on.
+Further, they believe that parents can actually do a better job of teaching their kids directly or finding private alternatives to teach them.
+This to a large extent is an agenda that conservative influencers are pushing to decrease the importance of the liberal agenda they see dominating public school curriculum.
 And they’re spending their money to influence elections of school boards, county commissions, and legislatures.

-For the following school year 20,000 requests (so far) have been made and the program is now offered to all students, including those doing well in public schools.
-The total budget to support these parents approaches $300 million, including program overhead, money that will not be spent on public school improvement.
+For the following school year (2026-07) more than 20,000 HOPE requests have been made and the program is now available to all students, including those doing well in public schools.
+The total budget to support these applications approaches $300 million, including program overhead.
+This is taxpayer money that will not be spent on public school improvement.
 Whether it will result in higher achievement is an open question.
 What we don’t know from the HOPE program is much about the quality of the education these kids will receive.

 West Virginia, like most states, has a state Department of Education that sets educational standards and sets measures of achievement.
-These include not just curriculum compliance, but achievement test performance, attendance, and disciplinary statistics.
-Through local educational departments, it also provides help with the baseline components needed to better assure educational success: school lunches, physical activity, extracurricular activities, transportation, teacher training, counseling, nursing, phys ed, and special education instruction planning.
+These include not just curriculum compliance, but achievement test performance, attendance, and disciplinary enforcement.
+Through local educational departments, it also provides help with the baseline components needed to better assure educational success: school lunches, physical activity, extracurricular activities, transportation, teacher training, counseling, nursing, physical education, and special education instruction planning.
 In other words, it’s a lot more than just classroom instruction.

 All of what happens in a public school, happens through the concerted and coordinated effort of people who have chosen education as a profession, experienced people who have appropriate credentials to do what they’re paid to do.
 Not without reason it seems the HOPE Scholarships are called that because they “hope” that home schooling and private schooling can provide equivalent knowledge and skills to what a school network provides.